weedii/Zhonya/README.md

   - npm run dev
 - #### Backend:
   - cd server
+  - setup a database & change datasource connection in .yml file
   - run the app from your editor or type ($ mvn spring-boot:run)

 ## License :busts_in_silhouette: